Chile: Public Health, Traditional Medicine, and Community Empowerment

 Patricia Huber, MD, MPH

 Dr. Huber studied medicine at the University of Concepción and completed postgraduate work in public health at the University of Chile.
 She also obtained a master's degree in epidemiology and occupational health from the University of Chile.
-Additionally, Dr. Huber has a diploma in social management and public policy from the Faculty of Social Sciences (FLACSO) in Chile.
+Additionally, Dr. Huber has a certificate in social management and public policy from the Faculty of Social Sciences (FLACSO) in Chile.

-Between 2005 and 2008, Dr. Huber was head of the Health Service of Arica's Epidemiology Unit and later head of the Department of Information in Health and Production Services for Health Arica (Departamento de Información en Salud y Producción del Servicio de Salud Arica).
+Between 2005 and 2008, Dr. Huber was head of the Health Service of Arica's Epidemiology Unit and later head of the Department of Information in Health and Production Services for Health, Arica (Departamento de Información en Salud y Producción del Servicio de Salud Arica).
 From 1997 to 2005, she worked as a research officer in the Department of Decision Support Fraser Health in British Columbia, Canada where she directed efforts involving health diagnostics for the region, score card indicators, and the assistance network.

 Dr. Huber was the assistant director of welfare management for the Health Service of Arica, in charge of the Department of Coordination Network and Information in Health and Production.
 In that role, Dr. Huber's work includes: contributing to the fulfillment of the Health Service's sanitation objectives; modernization of welfare networks; implementing the Health Service's strategic plan; and a patient attention model included in current health reform.
 She was also responsible for managing and coordinating the Health Service's welfare network and is responsible for the health needs of the target population.